dhs-gov/sentopic-azure/README.md

 ```

 ## Response Codes
-Due to the asynchronous nature of Azure Durable Functions, a request to SenTopic will normally result in an `HTTP 202 Accepted` after SenTopic has received all data.
+Due to the asynchronous nature of Azure Durable Functions, a request to SenTop will normally result in an `HTTP 202 Accepted` after SenTop has received all data.

 | Code | Payload | Description |
 | :--- | :----: | :--- |